Lung Cancer Treatment

 Hundreds of lung cancer clinical trials are currently happening at thousands of hospitals and cancer centers across the country.

 Palliative care is pain-relieving treatment.
-It can ease your lung cancer symptoms and improve your quality of life.
-It’s often recommended if your lung cancer is too advanced and you won’t be able to get other treatments to live longer.
+It can ease lung cancer symptoms and improve quality of life.

 Palliative care options include:

-• Draining pleural effusions (buildups of fluid in the lung lining)
+• Draining pleural effusions (buildup of fluid in the lung lining)

 • Giving low doses of radiation

-• Placing a stent in the airway to help with breathing
+• Placing a stent (small tube) in the airway to help with breathing

 Alternative Lung Cancer Treatments

 A person opens up a container of medications.
-Alternative lung cancer treatments are therapies used outside of what a doctor recommends.
-They include meditation, dietary supplements, yoga, and more.
+Alternative lung cancer treatments include meditation, dietary supplements, yoga, and more.

 Some alternative treatments promise a miracle cure for cancer, and this is simply not true.
-Further, some alternative treatments for lung cancer (like changes to your diet) can be harmful without doctor supervision.
+Some can even be harmful without doctor supervision, such as substantially changing your diet.

 However, other alternative treatments may help you feel more calm and reduce symptoms as long as they’re done with the approval of your cancer care team.

-There are many doctors across the country that treat lung cancer.
-You may have more than one doctor on your care team depending on what treatments you need.
+Many doctors across the country treat lung cancer.
+You may have more than one lung cancer doctor on your care team depending on what treatments you need.

 Doctors that offer lung cancer treatments include:

-• Medical oncologists: Medical oncologists use chemotherapy and other medications to shrink cancer tumors.
+• Medical oncologists: These doctors use chemotherapy and other drugs to shrink cancer tumors.

 • Palliative care specialists: You can work with these doctors to ease symptoms of lung cancer.

-• Pulmonologists: These doctors specialize in lung-related disorders.
+• Pulmonologists: Pulmonologists specialize in lung-related disorders.
 They can help you manage issues with breathing and check a biopsy (tissue/fluid sample) to see if you have lung cancer.

 • Radiation oncologists: These doctors use radiation to kill cancer cells.
 They’ll determine which type of radiation (if any) will help you.

-• Thoracic surgeons: Thoracic surgeons remove cancer tumors via surgery.
+• Thoracic surgeons: Thoracic surgeons remove cancer tumors with surgery.

-Your primary doctor can help you find specialists that treat lung cancer after you’re diagnosed.
+Your primary doctor can help you find specialists who treat lung cancer after you’re diagnosed.

 Affording Lung Cancer Treatment Costs